 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Delta Outsource Group, Inc.was founded and incorporated in Missouri in 2009.
+They’re legit.
+According to the Better Business Bureau (BBB), Delta Outsource Group, Inc. is a legitimate collection agency founded and incorporated in Missouri in 2009.
 The BBB opened its file on them in 2010.
 Listed as a collection agency and call center, Delta includes in its Additional Information section a statement of its dedication to providing services with integrity and professionalism.
-Buzzfile estimates Delta’s annual revenue at $7.1 million, and its staff size at 30 people at the headquarters location.
+Buzzfile estimates Delta Outsource Group’s annual revenue at $13.5 million, and its staff size at 99 people at the headquarters location.

 Delta’s compliance page indicates its certification as a Professional Practices Management System (PPMS) organization dedicated to industry best practices.
 Their certification experts measure aspects of performance such as efficiency, data security, and measurement of client satisfaction.
 They also maintain a Consumer Financial Protection Bureau (CFPB) preparedness document and a compliance matrix.